vinitht/AiIntelligence/replit.md

 - **Topics**: Trending topics with article counts and icons

 ### Storage Layer
-The system implements an abstraction layer (`IStorage`) with both in-memory implementation for development and database implementation for production.
-This allows for easy testing and development without requiring database setup.
+The system implements an abstraction layer (`IStorage`) with both in-memory implementation for development and a full PostgreSQL database implementation for production.
+The application now uses real database storage with Neon Database (serverless PostgreSQL) and automatic data seeding on first run.

 ## Data Flow